Retroflex click: Occurrence

 As with other click articulations, retroflex clicks may be produced with various manners.
 An example is the voiced retroflex click in the Grootfontein ǃKung (Central Juu) word for 'water', /[ᶢ𝼊𐞷ú]/ (g‼ú).

 Damin is the only other language known to have had such a sound, though only the nasal click occurred.
+It occurred as both a single and a doubled consonant, which was articulated twice.
+It was apico-domal, and no comparison was ever done with the Central Juu articulation.

 A retroflex series claimed for Ekoka ǃKung turns out to be domed palatal clicks.